alidaf/raspberryPi/displayPi/ssd1322-spi/README.md

 ###To-Do:

 Drawing text with predefined fonts.
-I have some designed a font that I want to use with the display but haven't yet implemented it while I'm busy working on the graphics and graphic primitives.
-Testing with an Arduino library shows up some kerning issues that I want to hae a look at.
+I have designed a font that I want to use with the display but haven't yet implemented it while I'm busy working on the graphics and graphic primitives.
+Testing with an Arduino library shows up some kerning issues that I want to have a look at.